With the ALP National Conference out of the way, which policy priorities and when they'll be implemented, is in Cabinet's court.

 Time-poor

 Rule number one: Ministers are time-poor.
 Whether your meeting is in Parliament House or in a Commonwealth Parliamentary Office, remember that it may be one of two dozen they have in their diary that day.
 Be on time.
 Be prepared.
-Understand that a Minister may even have to cut your meeting short.
-It's all part of the game.
+Understand that a Minister may even have to cut your meeting short - their days rarely run to schedule.

 Provide clear and simple information quickly

-Meeting with a Minister is unique in that behind closed doors, politicians are used to cutting to the crux of an issue in a heartbeat.
-There is no need to spend minutes on pleasantries - all that's necessary is an introduction and then get straight to the issue.
+Politicians are used to cutting to the crux of an issue in a heartbeat so be mindful of spending too much time on pleasantries - all that's necessary is an introduction before getting straight to the issue.

 When it comes to the key messages you want the Minister to understand, present them concisely, clearly and without superfluous information.
 What's the issue?
 Why should the Government care?
 What is your suggestion to address it?
 Any context given to help answer these questions should also be simple and clear.